marc1uk/ToolFrameworkApplication/README.md

 # ToolFramework

-ToolFrameowkr is an open source general modular C++ Framework.
+ToolFramework is an open source general modular C++ Framework.

+*Please clone/fork this repository to build your own application in the ToolFramework and not the ToolFrameworkCore as that will be downlaoded as a dependancy using the GetToolFramework.sh script.*

 ****************************
 #Concept